N-Parsons/grav-plugin-markdown-fontawesome/README.md

 ## Known limitations

 - Conflicts with Markdown Extra definition lists.
 If Markdown Extra is enabled, icons cannnot be placed at the start of a line and must have at least one non-whitespace character preceeding them.
-- Icon names are not validated, so html tags are created even for non-existent icons like `:fa-not-a-real-icon:``
+- Icon names are not validated, so html tags are created even for non-existent icons like `:fa-not-a-real-icon:`.

 ## Alternatives